-If you feel that your work or leisure activities come into the "heavy" category, please discuss this with the therapists so that we can plan the best rehabilitation for you.
+If you feel that your work or leisure activities come into the heavy category, please discuss this with the physiotherapists so that we can plan the best rehabilitation for you.

-If you are at all worried about your shoulder you should contact Sherwood Forest Hospitals' Shoulder & Elbow Team.
+If you are at all worried you should contact Sherwood Forest Hospitals' Shoulder and Elbow Team.